Black British Billionaires and Millionaires: Wealth Profiles

 Black people are not over represented on the Sunday Times Rich List – making up less than one percent of the total.

-Earlier this year, face2faceafrica broke down the 2020 Rich List and said that it included 81 Asian people , but only four black people.
+In 2020, face2faceafrica broke down the Rich List and said that it included 81 Asian people, but only four black people.
+An updated 2024 Rich List can be found here.

-But that didn’t take into account Strive Masiyiwa who later this year the Sunday Times said is the first black billionaire to be on its Rich List – with an estimated fortune of £1.087 billion.
-Forbes puts his fortune at US£2.6 bIllion.
+Strive Masiyiwa was the first black billionaire to be on the Sunday Times Rich List – with an estimated fortune of £1.087 billion.
+Forbes puts his fortune at US£2.6 billion and recorded as the richest black man in the uk.

 Masiyiwa, 60, is of Zimbabwean origin, and made his fortune in telecoms, with a majority share in the publically-traded Econet Wireless Zimbabwe, as well as telecoms, fintech and power distribution investments elsewhere in Africa.